Donald Trump Is Most Likely To Flee To United Arab Emirates, Columnist Says

-In a piece for Maclean’s published on Monday, columnist Shannon Gormley argued that Donald Trump is most likely to flee to the United Arab Emirates should he decide to take refuge in another country after leaving the White House.
+In a piece for Maclean’s published on Monday, columnist Shannon Gormley claimed that Donald Trump is most likely to flee to the United Arab Emirates should he decide to take refuge in another country after leaving the White House.

 The writer argued that the country — which the president signed a last-minute multi-billion-dollar weapons deal with — is a tax haven and noted that it has no extradition treaty with the United States.
 If Trump faced any charges after his presidency comes to an end, he would be protected in the UAE.